Design-Based Causal Inference with Missing Outcomes: Missingness Mechanisms, Imputation-Assisted Randomization Tests, and Covariate Adjustment: Covariate Adjustment in Randomization Tests with Missing Outcomes via the Imputation and Re-Imputation Framework

 \section{Covariate Adjustment in Randomization Tests with Missing Outcomes via the Imputation and Re-Imputation Framework}

 In design-based causal inference with complete outcome data, researchers often seek to further improve statistical power via incorporating a covariate adjustment procedure in a randomization test \citep{rosenbaum2002covariance, lin2013agnostic, cohen2024no, zhao2024adjust}.
-For example, for testing Fisher's sharp null with complete outcome data, a common strategy for covariate adjustment is to conduct a randomization test based on residuals obtained from some working outcome model (e.g., some regression model or flexible machine learning algorithm) based only on the observed covariates, without looking at the treatment information \citep{rosenbaum2002covariance}.
+For example, in Fisher's randomization tests of no treatment effect with complete outcome data, a common strategy for covariate adjustment is to conduct a randomization test based on residuals obtained from some working outcome model (e.g., some regression model or flexible machine learning algorithm) based only on the observed covariates, without looking at the treatment information \citep{rosenbaum2002covariance}.
 In Algorithm~\ref{alg: part with covariate adjustment} below (on page 26), we show how to conduct covariate adjustment under the proposed imputation and re-imputation framework.

-Algorithm~\ref{alg: part with covariate adjustment} can be viewed as embedding the classic Rosenbaum-type covariate adjustment (\citealp{rosenbaum2002covariance}) for randomization tests for Fisher's sharp null into our proposed imputation and re-imputation framework.
+Algorithm~\ref{alg: part with covariate adjustment} can be viewed as embedding the classic Rosenbaum-type covariate adjustment (\citealp{rosenbaum2002covariance}) for Fisher's randomization tests into our proposed imputation and re-imputation framework.
 We here give some remarks on Algorithm~\ref{alg: part with covariate adjustment}.